igankevich/stuckliste/docs/bom-file-format-reference.md

 special blocks that store information on regular and named blocks respectively.
 Usually these special blocks are located at the end of the file to simplify updates.

+The unsigned integers in the files are stored in big-endian order, strings are stored as null-terminated C-strings, and byte arrays are stored as is.

 The following tables summarize the internal structure of the aforementioned entities.

 ### <a name="header"></a>File header